siberianfox/tinygwiki/JSON-Mode-Operation.md

 JSON names are short mnemonic tokens that can be 1 to 4 characters in length.
 Axis and motor tokens are typically 3 characters in length including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 4 characters.
 Tokens are case insensitive and can only contian alphanumeric characters.
 See [TinyG Configuration](http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Settings_Details) for a complete list of the tokens used for settings.
 Some examples are provided below:

 JSON name strings and the $ parameters are identical.
+Generally speaking, JSON requests are exactly like text mode requests except that they have a JSON wrapper.

 	Token | as Text | as JSON | Description
 	------|---------|---------|--------------